-Advanced clinical and topic study for direct on-site art therapy treatment of a specific population.
+Advanced Internship: Advanced clinical and topic study for direct on- site art therapy treatment of a specific population.
 Weekly supervision by a registered art therapist with licensed credentials.
-Prerequisites: Successful completion of the 700 hour internship.
+Prerequisites: Successful completion of the 700 internship.
+Offered in Spring semester only.